 direction and oceans don't pour off into space.
 The common populace

-holds their celebration 4 days later when they're sure the
+holds their celebration 4 days later when they're

 world is really returning toward longer days and the Christian Church

 takes credit for the event by calling it Christmas and the calendar

 people retain until January 1st the declaration of a new

 year owing from an ancient calculation error by monks scoping